SesatGuy/Universal-light-image-format/README.md

 # Universal Light Image Format (.ULIF)
 Just random image format in python cuz why not

+# Why UNIF is the name of this format?
+Simple!

+• Universal = Only 1 program support this
+• Light = this thing heavy
+• Image = Indeed a image
+• Format = format. idk what to say

+Indeed this project a hypocrite

 # Features
-This image format is goud
+This image format is gud

 * Umcompressed in result it have big size
 * nothing in the internet support it
+* RGB supported
 * suck
 * it custom